-The DAQ representative's role is to ensure that the validation event takes place according to the validation framework and that the proposal sits appropriately to national and university requirements, e.g. the Office for Students' sector-recognised standards in England, the FHEQ, the HE Credit Framework, undergraduate and postgraduate regulations etc. The DAQ representative will advise the panel on validation protocols and outcomes.
+The DAQ representative's role is to ensure that the validation event takes place according to the validation framework and that the proposal sits appropriately to national and university requirements, e.g. the Office for Students' sector-recognised standards in England and the university's academic regulations.
+The DAQ representative will advise the panel on validation protocols and outcomes.